MarcoResidori/ArduinoEnigmaMachine/README.md

 ----------------------------------
 *Phase 1 - Set the rotors*
 * Turn on the Arduino board
-* Press the buttons 'left' and 'righ' to select a rotor
+* Press the buttons 'left' and 'right' to select a rotor
 * Press the buttons 'up' and 'down' to set a rotor initial value
 ![image 2](images/enigma-machine-2.png)